Want the low-down on one of the latest flight alert services to hit the market? Here’s my honest and unaffiliated Next Vacay review.

 Perhaps the flight was $1,400 but an American Airlines employee left off the one, listing it for $400 instead.
 If you can catch this mistake before the airlines do, you could score a heavily discounted flight.

 Error fares aren’t always honored.
-Check out my book about finding Affordable Flights to learn more.
+Check out my book, The Affordable Flight Guide: How to Find Cheap Airline Tickets and See the World on a Budget, to learn more.

 What does Next Vacay offer?

 Next Vacay is a standard flight alert program.
 They search for flights leaving out of all airports and if they find a deal that may be of interest to you, they send you an email with a link and instructions on how to book it.

 If you don’t open the email until the next day, it’s possible the deal will be gone by then, so to a certain extent the onus is on you to be vigilant and stay up to date with the alerts.

 Different flight alert programs may notify you in different ways, like through text messaging or use of a mobile pop-up when you download the app.
 I’m attached to my emails as it is, so I like email alerts just fine.
 These are the sort of alerts that Next Vacay sends.